Pylons/pyramid_debugtoolbar/docs/index.rst

 Some Pyramid applications will exist on multiple hosts.
-To aid in debugging these applications, you can enable the ``hostname`` to appear on mouseover titles of the "Request" selector column on the left side of the toolbar, instead of the path.
+To aid in debugging these applications, you can enable the ``hostname`` to appear on mouseover titles of the :guilabel:`Request` selector column on the left side of the toolbar, instead of the path.
 This functionality is disabled by default; This setting will not take effect until the toolbar is reloaded or new requests are detected.